Discover the 11 most popular chat protocols and services that keep us connected and find out how to pick the right service for you.

 Launched in 2011 by Google, WebRTC is a communication protocol built for web browsers.
 The protocol supports video calls, but this functionality requires a separate server.
 The protocol has significant appeal for software companies looking to build their online services.

 Among today’s communication protocols, WebSocket is relatively well established.
 It was launched in 2008 and started to attain widespread adoption in 2010.
 WebSocket relies on a TCP connection.
-WebSocket can accommodate many connections to serve as the foundation for large-scale instant messengers.

 IRC’s long-term success as a real-time text messaging platform is nonetheless remarkable.
-If you are building a chat app from scratch, studying the longevity of Internet Relay Chat may be worth the time.
+If you are building a chat app (or online community) from scratch, studying the longevity of Internet Relay Chat may be worth the time.
 Remember that the platform was initially developed before broadband Internet access was widely available, so it is not an excellent match for today’s network capabilities.

-XMPP is a modern instant messaging protocol that supports popular chat functionalities like voice calls, video calls, and file transfer.
+XMPP is a modern instant messaging protocol that supports popular chat functionalities like voice calls, video calls, and file transfers.
 You can build a chat application or instant messengers based on XMPP.
 Depending on your goals, you could build consumer software or a corporate chat app based on this protocol.

 As a form of communication, XMPP can support various uses and optional features.
 Since it is much less well-known than apps like Google Talk or Facebook Chat, you may have to plan for additional training time to help your users adopt the platform.